Patricknmaina/Phase-3-Project/README.md

 ### Objectives.
 The main objectives for this project are:
-- To determine the key characteristics and behavior patterns that contribute to customer churn.
+- To determine the key characteristics and behavior patterns that likely contribute to customer churn.

 - To build a robust predictive model that will identify customers with a high likelihood of discontinuing their service.

 - To provide data-driven insights and recommendations that will proactively engage, and retain high-risk customers.

 ## 📊 Dataset
-This analysis and modeling utilizes the [SyriaTel Churn Dataset](https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset) from Kaggle.
+This analysis and modeling utilizes the [Telecom Churn Dataset](https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset) from Kaggle.
 The dataset includes essential customer-churn attributes such as:

 - **State and Area code**: It contains the different states and area codes of the customers subscribed to SyriaTel company, both who are churning and who are not churning from the company.

-- **International and Voice Mail Plans**: It gives directive as to which customers are subscribed to either an International plan, or a voice mail plan, or both, or even none.
+- **International and Voice Mail Plans**: It gives directive as to which customers are subscribed to either an International plan, voice mail plan, both, or even none.

 - **Call rates**: It gives information on the different call rates for the customers for day, night, evening, and international calls